TRaSH-Guides/Guides/docs/Downloaders/Deluge/Using-Labels.md

 ### Managing Labels

-Once you have [enabled the `Label` plugin](./Basic-Setup.md#plugins), you simply right-click anywhere in the area occupied by the label index on the pane on the left and you will be presented with a menu to add/remove/etc a label.
+Once you have [enabled the `Label` plugin](./Basic-Setup.md#plugins), you simply right-click anywhere in the area occupied by the label index on the pane on the left and you will be presented with a menu to add/remove/edit a label or its options.

 ![!Label Menu](images/Deluge-label-add.png)